 Numbers 34 4: “And your border shall turn from the south to the ascent of Akrabbim”

-Ma'ale Akrabbim is located along and near route #227, which starts from the intersection of road #226 (southeast of Dimona) to Ir-Ovot (Biblical Tamar) on Highway #90 (the World's lowest road).
+Ma’ale Akrabbim is located along and near route #227, which starts from the intersection of road #206 (southeast of Dimona – thanks for H&R Bass for the correction) to Ir-Ovot (Biblical Tamar) on Highway #90 (the World’s lowest road).